trackanstian/ChatRange-Public/README.md

   - [Citation](#citation)

 ## Description
-ChatRange is created to help companies and organizations develop cyber training exercises (Tabletop) using Large language models and Autnonomous AI Agents.
-The system is a result of a Master Thesis (2024) from NTNU Gjøvik.
+ChatRange is an innovative system designed to streamline the development and execution of cyber training exercises, specifically tabletop exercises.
+Traditionally, planning these exercises can take one to three months for an eight-hour session, according to NIST and MITRE estimates.
+This significant time and resource investment creates a gap, preventing companies from adequately training for critical events.

+To address this issue, ChatRange leverages Autonomous AI agents and Large Language Models (LLMs) to automate the planning process.
+By utilizing external real-world information, the system can generate realistic scenarios, significantly reducing the preparation time and cost.

+Implementation of ChatRange is straightforward, requiring only the provision of API keys.
+It employs a cloud delivery model, ensuring easy integration and scalability for organizations.
+ChatRange is the culmination of a Master Thesis (2024) from NTNU Gjøvik, reflecting cutting-edge research and development in the field of cyber training.

 ## Features
 - Uses Autnonomous AI Agents (CrewAI) for content research